 Generic Name: hydrochlorothiazide / quinapril

-Note: This document contains side effect information about hydrochlorothiazide / quinapril.
-Some of the dosage forms listed on this page may not apply to the brand name Quinaretic.
+Note: This page contains side effects data for the generic drug hydrochlorothiazide / quinapril.
+It is possible that some of the dosage forms included below may not apply to the brand name Quinaretic.

 For the Consumer

 Applies to hydrochlorothiazide / quinapril: oral tablet

 As well as its needed effects, hydrochlorothiazide / quinapril may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking hydrochlorothiazide / quinapril, check with your doctor immediately:Less common

 - Cough producing mucus

 - tightness in the chest

 - dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position